theDataQuad/covidWebapp/README.md

   -Using 'Autoscale' option or double clicking on screen we can reset the graph.(DASH Feature).

   -Clicking on a legend item of the pie chart makes that item disappear (You can use this feature to tell total vs partially  vaccinated).
 (DASH Feature)

-  -Placing the cursor on any particular case of Vaccination Pie chart shows it's label,no of respective case and it's percentage.(APP Feature)
+  -Placing the cursor on any particular case of Vaccination Pie chart shows it's label,number of respective case and it's   percentage.(APP Feature)

   -In the state comparison tab, selecting no state will result in the line chart of India.
 (APP Feature)